sTc2201/SCO-ToolBox/README.md

 - Make sure you save your script as Encoded to make it work in the game.

-- The program should now be able to compile for IV 1.0.7.0 and EFLC.
+- The program should now be able to compile for IV 1.0.7.0+ and EFLC.
 However, I am not sure that all the native hashes are correct.

 - So, check the natives mode when you load and save files.
 Otherwise, the natives will be respectively displayed as hex values or compiled incorrectly.

-- Hover your mouse over the auto complete function list to see if you shoud, and, if yes, what parameters you should add to a function.
+- Hover your mouse over the auto complete function list to see if you should, and, if yes, what parameters you should add to a function.
 You can open existing SCO files or check out the GTAModding wiki to get a general view of how things work.

 - Because this is actually more like a beta version, the tool may decompile and display things incorrectly.
 However, it will get compiled in the same (incorrect) way.
 I've decompiled and recompiled the full main.sco successfully.
 There were no binary differences (except float values).